 The series was unique at the time for being the first to bring together several ideas in TV drama:

 - Each episode features a number of intertwined storylines, some of which are resolved within the episode, while others carry over multiple episodes during a season.

 - The conflict between work life and home life is explored, as well as the conflict between doing what is right and doing what works.

-Many camera techniques, such as tight closeups, use of offscreen dialogue, rapid cuts between stories, and use of handheld cameras rather than floor cameras, gave the series a "documentary" feel.
+- Many camera techniques, such as tight closeups, use of offscreen dialogue, rapid cuts between stories, and use of handheld cameras rather than floor cameras, give the series a "documentary" feel.

-Almost every episode started with "roll-call", and many episodes were written to take place over the course of a single day (a technique later used by such shows as L.A.
+- Almost every episode starts with "roll-call", and many episodes are written to take place over the course of a single day (a technique later used by such shows as L.A.
 Law and ER).

 This series contains examples of:

 - The Alcoholic: Detective LaRue and Captain Furillo are both in recovery.
 Furillo's struggles and subsequent lapse are the focus of one arc.

 - Always Murder: Conspicuously averted, at least by modern standards.
 Actual homicides are quite rare, and when they do happen they usually kick off a multi-episode story arc.
 Doubly so if a police officer gets killed.

 - Amoral Attorney: The police officers view Joyce Davenport as this, since she sometimes seems determined to defend people who "everybody" knows are guilty, and sometimes invokes technicalities to get them off.
 However, the show makes clear that she is anything but amoral; it's her strong sense of morality that drives her to defend poor people against the system, even though this may have the unfortunate result of guilty people going free.
 This conflict gives her adversary at work/lover in private Frank Furillo some headaches.